- for Cash Rewards95

 These estimates are based on an annual monthly spend of $2,000

-- Great Earning Potential: You’ll earn bonus points at restaurants and grocery stores.
+- Great Earning Potential: You’ll earn bonus points at restaurants, on entertainment, and grocery stores.
 You’ll get 3.0 and 2.0 percent cash back, respectively, by spending in those categories.

 - Hassle-Free Redemptions: Rewards can be used for statement credits toward any expense.
 Redeem cash back at any time, in any amount and toward any purchase.